Fadhil/bakool/README.md

 ## Assumptions made for development:

 - We're dealing with an unspecified currency that uses 2 decimal places for cents
-- We currently will only support having one discount rule and one delivery charge rule per basket
+- We currently will only support having one discount strategy and one delivery charge rule per basket
 - Delivery calculations are only done based on the total price after discount and is not dependent on what items are in the basket
 - Discount calculations depend on the items/item combinations in the basket